home > Money & Banking

 Moving Money to Spain

 Moving money directly from your bank account to a Spanish bank account can incur large fees.
-You will be charged a commission on the exchange rate of Pounds Sterling to Euros, and also an administration charge, which can be very hefty – anything from £25 to £45 pounds and upwards.
+You will be charged a commission on the exchange rate of Pounds Sterling to Euros, and also an administration charge, which can be very hefty – anything from £25 upwards.
+However, with a little knowledge you can save on these fees.

 Money transfer companies